-John J. Huntz, Jr., age 54, has served as Chairman of our Board of Directors since April 2003 and has served as a member of our Board of Directors since January 1999.
-Mr. Huntz has served as Managing Director of Fuqua Ventures, LLC, a private equity investment firm since, March 1998.
-Mr. Huntz served as Executive Vice

-President and Chief Operating Officer of Fuqua Enterprises, Inc., a company that manufactures health-care products, from August 1995 until March 1998 and as its Senior Vice President from March 1994 until August 1995.
+John J. Huntz, Jr., age 55, has served as Chairman of our Board of Directors since April 2003 and has served as a member of our Board of Directors since January 1999.
+Mr. Huntz has also served as the executive director of the venture capital group in Arcapita, Inc., a leading international investment firm, since October 2005.
+Mr. Huntz served as Managing Director of Fuqua Ventures, LLC, a private equity investment firm, from March 1998 through 2005.
+Mr. Huntz served as Executive Vice President and Chief Operating Officer of Fuqua Enterprises, Inc., a company that manufactures health-care products, from August 1995 until March 1998 and as its Senior Vice President from March 1994 until August 1995.
 From September 1989 until January 1994, Mr. Huntz served as the Managing Partner of Noble Ventures International, Inc., a private international investment company.
 From 1984 until 1989, Mr. Huntz served as Director of Capital Resources for Arthur Young & Company, and from 1979 until 1984, Mr. Huntz was with Harrison Capital, Inc., a venture capital investment subsidiary of Texaco, Inc. Mr. Huntz founded and serves as President of the Atlanta Venture Forum, a risk capital network, and is a board member of the National Venture Capital Association.
 Mr. Huntz serves as a director of several of the portfolio companies of Fuqua Ventures, LLC.
 Mr. Huntz is also a member of the Securities and Exchange Commission Executive Committee on Small Business Capital Formation.

-Thomas E. Noonan, age 44, has served as a member of our Board of Directors since January 1999.
-Mr. Noonan has served as the President and member of the board of directors of Internet Security Systems, Inc., a provider of network security monitoring, detection and response software, since August 1995, and as its Chief Executive Officer and Chairman of the board of directors since November 1996.
-Prior to joining Internet Security Systems, Mr. Noonan served as Vice President, Sales and Marketing with TSI International, Inc., an electronic commerce company, from October 1994 until August 1995.
+Thomas E. Noonan, age 45, has served as a member of our Board of Directors since January 1999.
+Mr. Noonan has served as the President and member of the board of directors of Internet Security Systems, Inc. (NASDAQ: ISSX), a provider of network security monitoring, detection and response software, since May 1995, and as its Chief Executive Officer and Chairman of the board of directors since November 1996.
+Prior to joining Internet Security Systems, Mr. Noonan served as Vice President, Sales and Marketing with TSI International, Inc., an electronic commerce company, from October 1994 until April 1995.
 From November 1989 until October 1994, Mr. Noonan held high-level sales and marketing positions at Dun & Bradstreet Software, a developer of enterprise business software.